nyu-oop-sp18/class07/README.md

 1. throw the exception as a side-effect when calling `get` on the result of a failed `parse`, or

-1. delay handling of the exception and continue working with the `Try[A]` in a side-effect free fashion using `for` expressions as in our discussion above.
+1. delay the handling of the parse error and continue working with the `Try[A]` in a side-effect free fashion (using `for` expressions as in our discussion above).

 The following equation specifies our first algebraic law that we want to hold for the combinator `char` and all `Char` values `c`: